ABHIII777/Friday-Desktop_assistant/README.md

 Inspired from previous project of EDITH.
 I created this awsome desktop assistant which does all tasks that a personal assistant should perform.

-# How to autostart on booring into windows
+# How to autostart on booting into windows

 Place the .bat file in startup folder.
 -> To do the same press cmd + R